 The cost of living is on the rise in Canada.
 Even if you make smart financial decisions throughout your working life, it can still be difficult to maintain your lifestyle and be financially comfortable based solely on the Canada Pension Plan (CPP).

 Saving for your retirement can enable you to enjoy your retirement comfortably without worrying about your finances.
 Registered Retirement Savings Plans (RRSPs) are the most well-known retirement plans in Canada.
-By making RRSP contributions during your working life, you can accumulate savings and could even earn high interest on these savings.
+By making RRSP contributions during your working life, you can accumulate savings and even earn high interest on these savings.

 Today, we are going to look at RRSPs in more detail and help you choose the best option for you.